netascode/terraform-provider-sdwan/docs/guides/updating_templates.md

 ---
 subcategory: "Guides"
-page_title: "Updating Templates"
+page_title: "Updating Templates and Policies"
 description: |-
-    Updating Templates
+    Updating Templates and Policies
 ---

-# Updating Templates
+# Updating Templates and Policies

-Similary to the UI workflow, once feature or device templates are attached to a device, updates to such templates require the device template to be re-attached to the device.
+Similary to the UI workflow, once device templates are attached to a device, updates to templates or policies require the device template to be re-attached to the device.

-Each feature and device template resource in Terraform exposes a version attribute which can be used to link resources and trigger a re-attachment of the device template if required.
+Each template and policy resource in Terraform exposes a version attribute which can be used to link resources and trigger a re-attachment of the device template if required.
 Due to brevity the following configuration is not complete and only shows a single feature template being used:

 ```terraform
 resource "sdwan_cisco_system_feature_template" "system" {